The Classical Compact Groups and Gaussian Multiplicative Chaos: Introduction

-Our purpose here it to extend Webb's result to the other classical compact groups, i.e.~to the orthogonal and symplectic groups.
+Our purpose here it to extend Webb's result to the other classical compact groups, i.e. to the orthogonal and symplectic groups.
 Our starting point is a theorem due to Assiotis and Keating concerning the convergence of the real and imaginary parts of the logarithm of the characteristic polynomials of random orthogonal or symplectic matrices to a pair of Gaussian fields on the unit circle \footnote{This result has not previously been published.
-With the kind agreement of Dr.~Assiotis, we set out the theorem and its proof in Appendix \ref{appendix:Gaussian fields}}.
+With the kind agreement of Dr. Assiotis, we set out the theorem and its proof in Appendix \ref{appendix:Gaussian fields}}.
 This is the analogous result to the one for random matrices in \cite{HughesKeatingO'Connell}.
 We then complete the connection between the classical compact groups and Gaussian multiplicative chaos, by showing that for the orthogonal and symplectic groups we get statements similar to the one Webb proved for the unitary group.
-We first prove convergence to the GMC measure after restricting all involved measures to $(\epsilon, \pi - \epsilon) \cup (\pi + \epsilon, 2\pi - \epsilon)$, i.e. we exclude small neighborhoods around $\pm 1$.
-To prove convergence away from $\pm 1$ we computed the uniform asymptotics of Toeplitz and Toeplitz+Hankel determinants with two pairs of merging singularities, which are all bounded away from $\pm 1$.
-Our results on these asymptotics are similar to those in \cite{DeiftItsKrasovsky} and \cite{ClaeysKrasovsky}, and the proof techniques we employ are strongly influenced by these two papers.\
+Using the same approach as in \cite{Webb} we prove our results only in the $L^2$-phase, i.e. when the limiting GMC measure's total mass has a finite second moment.
+We believe that using the techniques in \cite{NikulaSaksmanWebb} one can extend our results to hold more generally in the whole $L^1$-phase, however extra care is needed since the covariance function of the underlying Gaussian field has singularities not just on the diagonal but also on the antidiagonal; in particular at $\pm 1$ the field has special behaviour. \\ In order to prove convergence to the GMC measure after restricting all involved measures to $(\epsilon, \pi - \epsilon) \cup (\pi + \epsilon, 2\pi - \epsilon)$, i.e. when excluding small neighborhoods around $\pm 1$, we computed the uniform asymptotics of Toeplitz and Toeplitz+Hankel determinants with two pairs of merging singularities which are all bounded away from $\pm 1$.
+Our results on these asymptotics are similar to those in \cite{ClaeysKrasovsky} and \cite{DeiftItsKrasovsky}, and the proof techniques we employ are strongly influenced by these two papers.

 To prove convergence on the full unit circle we need also to know the uniform asymptotics of Toeplitz and Toeplitz+Hankel determinants with 3 or 5 singularities merging at $\pm 1$.
-Claeys, Glesner, Minakov and Yang have recently communicated to us an expression for the uniform asymptotics of Toeplitz+Hankel determinants with arbitrarily many merging singularities.
-Using their formula allows us to extend our analysis to around $\pm 1$, and so to cover the full unit circle.
+Claeys, Glesner, Minakov and Yang have recently proved a formula for the uniform asymptotics of Toeplitz+Hankel determinants with arbitrarily many merging singularities, up to a multiplicative constant \cite{Claeys et al}.
+Using their formula allows us to extend our analysis to around $\pm 1$, and so to cover the full unit circle, however for a slightly smaller set of powers than when neighborhoods around $\pm 1$ are excluded.